YEAR 10 WORK EXPERIENCE

 - There will be a short assembly to launch the programme and go through the aims

 - You will then be asked to complete a selection form.
-You will have to make a number of choices from the data base (unless you have secured your own placement)

 - If you have organised your own placement you will need to give us details of the business and the name of the person who has approved it.
 We will then sort out the paperwork.